About

 Elizabeth McNeill is a writer and editor who finds half-told stories and imagines a way into their silences.
 With her knack for archival work, she excavates the lives of humans and nonhumans whose contributions to knowledge threatened the established order.

-Elizabeth serves the Midwestern literary community as a Daily Editor at the Chicago Review of Books, working with writers across the country to cover contemporary books.
-In this capacity, she also runs the feature series "Checking out Historical Chicago."
+Until recently, Elizabeth served the Midwestern literary community as a Daily Editor at the Chicago Review of Books, collaborating with writers across the country to cover contemporary books.
+In this capacity, she also ran the feature series "Checking out Historical Chicago."
 She has interviewed some of the city's biggest literary names in examining how they bring historical Chicago to life on the page.